Menu

 Reception

-Our teachers are Mrs Staniforth, Mrs Allen and Mrs Pedder
+Tulip Class - Our teachers are Mrs Khan and Mrs Pedder.

-Here's what we'll be covering over the academic year in Reception:
+Here's what we'll be covering this term in Reception:

 Maths